danbaryaakov/bean-runner/README.md

 ### The Step Class

-Let's now explain the details of the Step class and all it can do.
+Let's go through the details of the Step class and see all it can do.

 #### Step Data

 The `Step` class is the base class for all steps in the flow.
 It is a generic class that takes a type parameter representing the data that the step holds (or Void if the step doesn't hold any data).
-Every step that is "downstream" of the step (executes after it) can naturally autowire the step and call its getData() method to retrieve the stored data.
+Every step that is "downstream" of the step (executes after it) can naturally autowire the step and call its getData() method to retrieve the stored data for the *current run*.

 It is important to note that the `run()` method is called in the context of a current run.
 There can be multiple runs happening at the same time.
 When you call `setData()` in the run method (or other methods to be explained next), the data is stored for the current run.